jelmer/lintian-brush/tests/package-has-no-description/readme/out/README.rst

 ====

 BLAH is a C++ wrapper library around [Example](https://ww.example.com/) with the aim of supporting ISO 191007:2013 and OGC Simple Features for 3D operations.

+And here is some more information about it.